Skip to content

 Polish your now-clean, oxidation-free wheels using your preferred compound.
 Apply the metal polish with a dry, clean microfiber cloth, a felt polishing disc, or a power polisher in the form of a ball.
 Before finishing by wiping the wheel clean with a new cloth, make sure you cover the entire wheel.

-To help prevent corrosion, you can coat your aluminum rims with a variety of protective coatings.
-The most typical examples are:
+To help prevent corrosion, you can coat your aluminum rims with a variety of protective coatings, including -

 • Paint